kdydesign/nuxt-fontagon/README.md

 [![Standard JS][standard-js-src]][standard-js-href]
 ![License][license-src]

+> Easy convert SVG from nuxt to icon font.
 > Try converting svg into font easily to make icon-font automatically.
 > The Icon-Font generator [**Fontagon**](https://github.com/kdydesign/fontagon) is available on the Nuxt module.

 ## Infos
+> 🔔 This package has been renamed from `nuxt-iconfont-generator` to `nuxt-fontagon`

 - [📖 **Release Notes**](./CHANGELOG.md)

 ## Features
 √ Automatically convert svg to font file when building<br>
 √ Based on the svg file name, create the `CSS` and `Stylus`, `SASS`, and `LESS` files as you want

-🔔 `nuxt-iconfont-generator` uses Fontagon functionality as it is.
+🔔 `nuxt-fontagon` uses Fontagon functionality as it is.
 See the [**Fontagon documentation**](https://github.com/kdydesign/fontagon/tree/master/packages/fontagon)

 ## Install